Faculty Academic Progress Committee Procedures

 4.6 In exceptional circumstances, the student may seek permission to provide documentary evidence of a sensitive nature in a sealed envelope directly to the APC Secretary, for example a detailed medical report.

 4.7 Documentation should be comprehensive.
 For example, a medical certificate that states only that the student has "a medical condition" (not specified) may not be helpful to the student's case.
 Students need to provide comprehensive information and documentation in support of their case explaining the issue (diagnosis and prognosis), its impact on the student in the past, and its likely future impact on the student, particularly as it relates to the student's study.
 For more information on medical reports, go to APC Medical Report Guidelines.

 4.8 Given the seriousness of the decision, the APC may seek from the student more details of any matters referred to in documentation or any submission provided.

-4.9 Where a student receives a Notice of Referral and Hearing and then lodges a grievance under a University policy or procedure related to their academic progress or inability to progress, the grievance must not be decided until the process under Statute 6.2 is fully concluded.
+4.9 Where a student receives a Notice of Referral and Hearing and then lodges a grievance under a University policy or procedure related to their academic progress or inability to progress, the grievance must not be decided until the process under Part 4 of the Monash University (Academic Board) Regulations is fully concluded.